yvonnersz/mock-reddit-frontend/README.md

 # User Story

 This is a clone of the popular social news website, Reddit.
-A User would be able to create a post, leave comments, upvote, downvote, edit, and/or delete content.
+A User would be able to login with a username and password created during registration.
+A User would be able to create posts, leave comments, upvote/downvote content, and edit/delete their own content.

 # Built With

 - JavaScript
-- React
-- Redux
+- React & Redux
 - BootStrap
 - VSCode